What You Should Know

-The standard mortgage program targets an interest rate that is 1.5 percent below the prevailing local commercial rate for residential mortgage loans.
-The IRS long-term applicable federal rate (AFR) serves as a rate floor, so the actual University interest rate charged will not be lower than the AFR.
-The University interest rate is locked in for a 90-day period based on the market rate and AFR in effect on the date an application is accepted.
+The standard mortgage program targets an interest rate that is 20% below the prevailing local commercial rate for residential mortgage loans.
+The IRS long-term applicable federal rate (AFR) serves as a rate floor, and the program has an absolute rate floor of 2.50%.
+Even if both the targeted interest rate and the IRS AFR are lower than 2.50%, the actual University rate will not fall below the absolute rate floor of 2.50%.
+The University interest rate is locked in for a 60-day period based on the rate in effect on the date an application is accepted.

 Under the program, mortgages are issued for 30- or 40-year terms, with the same interest rate applying to either term.

 - Loans are repaid through payroll deduction as level monthly payments consistent with the way you are paid; either 10- or 12-month installments.